RaoOfPhysics/201607_PCST-Proceedings/03_results/comms_audiences.md

 Institutional press officers can be thought of as belonging to the research community, due to the nature of their jobs and their proximity with researchers.
 The audiences in bold are the ones that are being discussed in this paper.

-Perhaps unsurprisingly, colleagues were ranked as the most important group, the most knowledgeable group and the easiest to communicate with about one's research.
+Perhaps unsurprisingly (as shown in Figures 3, 4, 5 and 6), colleagues were ranked as the most important group, the most knowledgeable group and the easiest to communicate with about one's research.
 When it came to importance and ease of communication, science journalists, school students and the non-specialist public were ranked approximately on par with each other, although science journalists were thought to be more knowledgeable than the other two groups.